ITM007/ITM007/README.md

 - ⚡ Fun fact: ...
 -->

-Digital Engineer that loves to learn new things!

-### About
 I am a Digital Engineer who loves to design web applications.
 I am inteerest in learning new technologies and taking on a challange.
 Im not afraid to ask questions or take on difficult tasks.

 ### Education